-Serum levels of prototypical inflammatory (IL-6, IL-1beta, tumor necrosis factor [TNF], and monocyte chemoattractant protein-1 [MCP-1/CCL2]) and anti-inflammatory (IL-10) cytokines were measured in duplicate using enzyme-linked immunosorbent assays (ELISA; BioLegend).
-Serum samples were available exclusively from female participants, as only ethylenediaminetetraacetic acid (EDTA)-anticoagulated blood samples were collected from male patients.
+Serum levels of prototypical inflammatory (IL-6, IL-1 β , tumor necrosis factor [TNF], and monocyte chemoattractant protein-1 [MCP-1/CCL2]) and anti-inflammatory (IL-10) cytokines were measured in duplicate using enzyme-linked immunosorbent assays (ELISAs; BioLegend).
+Serum samples were available only from female participants, as blood collected from male patients was anticoagulated with ethylenediaminetetraacetic acid (EDTA), which is incompatible with this assay.